Pirate FlagPirates and PrivateersPirate Flag

 Saying goodbye to the sharks on the last day of summer is a ritual for Fidelia Quail.
 She has studied her favorite fish for eleven years – her whole life.
 But this year, the sharks just aren’t cooperating.
 Not a single one is anywhere to be found, even though Fidelia entices them with their favorite chum.
 While she hopes and waits, her parents are down below in the submersible Fidelia invented.
 They are famous oceanographers who study the fish and flora of the nine seas.
 Fidelia is on the research boat, tagging fish and watching the Undertow – the deadly winter storms – approach.

 The sea becomes rougher and time has run out.
 She misses tagging Grizzle and radios her parents that she’s heading for home and will meet them there.
-But they never arrive.
+They never arrive.
 When the submersible finally washes ashore, it’s smashed to bits.
 The loss of her beloved parents hits Fidelia hard and she blames herself for their deaths.
 Aunt Julia, the supreme librarian at Arborley Library (Fidelia’s new home), is understanding and caring.
-But she’s not Fidelia’s mother or father.
+She's just not Fidelia’s mother or father.
 As the days pass, Fidelia helps out at the library, but she never ventures outside, never visits her seafaring friends, never even opens her journal or cares about sharks.

 Home